neilkillen/react-sitecore-personalize/README.md

 # react-sitecore-personalize
 ### React Sitecore Personalize Module

-The [Sitecore Personalize](https://www.sitecore.com/knowledge-center/digital-marketing-resources/what-is-a-cdp) react module is a wrapper for Sitecore Boever [Direct Client Script](https://doc.sitecore.com/cdp/en/developers/sitecore-customer-data-platform--data-model-2-1/javascript-tagging-examples-for-web-pages.html) allowing you to add this script to react based apps.
+The [Sitecore Personalize](https://www.sitecore.com/knowledge-center/digital-marketing-resources/what-is-a-cdp) react module is a wrapper for Sitecore Boxever [Direct Client Script](https://doc.sitecore.com/cdp/en/developers/sitecore-customer-data-platform--data-model-2-1/javascript-tagging-examples-for-web-pages.html) allowing you to add this script to react based apps.
 Making it easier for you to get started Personalizing your react based apps and sending events to Sitecore Personalize.

 ## Installation